Zaltarba/blog/_posts/2023-07-08-BayesianArticle.md

 layout: post
 title:  How to cluster time series within a bayesian framework
 categories: [Academic project]
-excerpt: The purpose of this project is to group a set of time series into different clusters and, in doing so, estimate the statistical model describing the time series of each cluster.
-To conduct our estimations, we adopt a Bayesian framework and utilize Monte Carlo simulation methods and hidden Markov chains.
+excerpt: Here is a Bayesian framework and utilizing Monte Carlo simulation methods and hidden Markov chains for time series clustering.
+image: /images/HMM.png
 ---

 # A model-based clustering of multiple time-series algorithm